-"And it came to pass, that the Nephites had inhabited the land Bountiful, even from the east unto the west sea, and thus the Nephites in their wisdom, with their guards and their armies, had hemmed in the Lamanites on the south, that thereby they should have no more possession on the north, that they might not overrun the land northward.
+"And it came to pass, that the Nephites had inhabited the land Bountiful, even from the east unto the west sea, and thus the Nephites in their wisdom. with their guards and their armies, had hemmed in the Lamanites on the south, that thereby they should have no more possession on the north, that they might not overrun the land northward.

-"Therefore the Lamanites could have no more possessions in the land of Nephi, and the wilderness round about.
+"Therefore the Lamanites could have no more possessions only in the land of Nephi, and the wilderness round about.
 Now this was wisdom in the Nephites-as the Lamanites were an enemy to them, they would not suffer their afflictions on every hand, and also that they might have a country whither they might flee, according to their desires."

-This is, as has already been admitted, very difficult to read understandingly, and yet, it is less puzzling than the place in Genesis where the inspired writer evidently gives the location of the garden of Eden, by mentioning the four rivers, Pison, Gihon, Hiddekel, and Euphrates.
-This may have been clear when it was first written, but the rivers can no longer be located.
+This is, as has already been admitted, very difficult to read understandingly and yet it is less puzzling than the place in Genesis where the inspired writer evidently gives the location of the garden of Eden, by mentioning the four rivers, Pison, Gihon, Hiddekel, and Euphrates.

-The following are some of the outstanding features of Alma 22:27-34:
+The following are some of the outstanding features of Alma 22:27-34.

-The Land of Nephi.
+The Land of Nephi

 There are two lands of Nephi.
 Both are mentioned in verse 28.
-One is "in the place of their father's first inheritance."
+One is "the place of their father's first inheritance."
 This is also called Lehi-Nephi (Mosiah 7:1), or, as we should say, Nephi in the land of Lehi.
-The other is Nephi in the land of Bountiful, which might be termed the Bountiful-Nephi; which the Nephites had colonized (v.
-33) even "from the east"-the eastern boundary-"unto the West Sea," and which, on that account was called the land of Nephi, on the same principle that parts of America have been called "New England," "New Spain," "Nova Scotia," etc. The Nephites were anxious to retain in remembrance the name of their great ancestor (2 Ne.
-5:8), and to them, therefore, wherever Nephites settled was "the Land of Nephi."
+The other is Nephi in the land of Bountiful, which the Nephites had colonized (v.
+33) even "from the east"-the eastern boundary-"unto the West Sea," and which, on that account was called the land of Nephi, on the same principle that parts of America have been called "New England," "New Spain," "Nova Scotia," etc. The Nephites were anxious to retain in remembrance the name of their great ancestor (2 Nephi 5:8), and to them, therefore, wherever Nephites settled was "the Land of Nephi."